john-hawkins/projit/docs/paper/joss.md

-Software approaches to managing scientific data, processes and meta-data are typically either built as front-ends for specific scientific domains @[Howe2008,Pettit:2010] (leveraging known analytical practices in the given domain) or they are designed to faciliate interoperability between different technology stacks @[Subramanian2013].
-Machine learning focused frameworks tend to focus on solving problems of model training and deployment for specific technologies\cite@[Alberti:2018,MolnerDomenech:2020], and hence have limited generality.
+Software approaches to managing scientific data, processes and meta-data are typically either built as front-ends for specific scientific domains [@Howe2008;Pettit:2010] (leveraging known analytical practices in the given domain) or they are designed to faciliate interoperability between different technology stacks [@Subramanian2013].
+Machine learning focused frameworks tend to focus on solving problems of model training and deployment for specific technologies\cite[@Alberti:2018;MolnerDomenech:2020], and hence have limited generality.

 `Projit` is a Python package for managing data science project meta-data inside a simple local JSON store.
-It also provides a CLI tool for interogating this data so that the current state of a project can easily be assessed and understood.
+It also provides a CLI tool for interrogating this data so that the current state of a project can easily be assessed and understood.
 The API for `projit` was designed so that it can be included in arbitrary python scripts to locate datasets, register experiments and store results along